AlexsLemonade/refinebio-examples/README.md

 ZIP" and then use this repository as you please on your own computer, if you prefer.

-Each directory in this repository is a training module with example analyses to follow.
-See the list of `Training modules` below for list of the analysis topics.
+Each directory in this repository is a set of example workflows to follow.
+See the list of `Example Workflows` below for list of the analysis topics.

 *Each training module/directory has the following:*